semprag/semprag.github.io/style.md

 - Whenever possible, include the DOI for the article.
 These are often hard to find, but [Google Scholar](http://scholar.google.com/) and [crossref.org/SimpleTextQuery](http://crossref.org/SimpleTextQuery/) can help.
   - DOIs should never end in periods, which can cause the DOI lookup to fail.
 - There is no need for the `\SortNoop{}` hack to sort non-ascii author names.
 Our bibliography style will handle these automatically.
+- Use `volume` (the major specifier) and `number` (minor specifier) for articles, even if the journal calls the minor designator the "issue." <!-- Seems like the BibLaTeX should handle this, but it doesn't. - CB -->

 <!--
   I'm leaving these out because the sp.bst should handle it.